The Day Trump Made Kinder Morgan Stand Still

 The Last Word

-Trump's executive order that US pipeline companies must use US sourced materials for pipelines built on US soil would definitely cause the already tight margins to take a hit.
+Trump's memorandum that US pipeline companies must use US sourced materials for pipelines built on US soil would definitely cause the already tight margins to take a hit.
 Even so, when the dust settles, I do not believe this will be the case.

 Nevertheless, the uncertainty regarding these developments has me concerned.
 I can unequivocally state, Kinder Morgan no longer qualifies as a "sleep well at night" investment for conservative dividend growth and income investor.
 The risk is simply not worth the reward at this juncture.